 How Can You Find the Best Art Challenges Out There?

 This is, I believe, the most complete directory of art challenges on the internet, and I hope it proves to be a valuable resource for every artist, and leads to lots of great experiences.

-And while you are participating, remember that it’s not just about your own work – equally important is to see what other artists are doing, to learn from them, to enjoy their art and to maybe even offer some of your own comments.
+And while you are participating, remember that it’s not just about your own work – equally important is to see what other artists are doing, to learn from them, to enjoy their art and to maybe even offer some of your own comments and feedback.

 So don’t just tag your own work – use the hashtags to follow others as well!